 I don’t do kid meals

 As a baby and toddler, my son was served whatever his dad and I were eating.
 I didn’t want to set myself up to cook two meals a night, and also cooking for everyone vs. just us or just my kid, encouraged me to cook healthier fare.
-Now, as noted, I have a picky eater.
+As noted, I have a picky eater.
 If I make stir-fry or anything with sauce or some sorts of fish, Cedar bulks and won’t eat.
 Still, he’s always served a little of everything.

 My general food rule is that he should try food, but he isn’t forced to do so.
 He doesn’t have to eat, but he does need to sit and be with us at dinner time.
 Afterwards, if he’s still hungry, fine, but as a 11-year-old, he can make himself an alternative dinner, so long as it’s semi decent – i.e. cereal, fruit, veggies or soup.